 Any student enrolling in Southern University with a documented disability, who requests accommodations, must first provide a current evaluation of the disability from a medical professional.
-This documentation, which is required by federal guidelines, will remain on file with the Section 504/ADA/Title IX Coordinator in the Office of Academic Affairs and Workforce Development 318-670-9315.
+This documentation, which is required by federal guidelines, will remain on file with the Section 504/ADA/Disability Services Counselor on the "HOST" campus.